Wild Robot Coy-B

-The Coy-B project (in progress) involves a robot designed for a performance art experiment in human-robot interaction loosely based on Joseph Beuys’ I Like America and America Likes Me (1974) where the German artist shared a gallery space in New York for several days with a wild coyote (photo top left, credit Caroline Tisdall).
+The Wild Robot Coy-B project (unrealised) involves a robot designed for a performance art experiment in human-robot interaction loosely based on Joseph Beuys’ I Like America and America Likes Me (1974) where the German artist shared a gallery space in New York for several days with a wild coyote (photo top left, credit Caroline Tisdall).

-Coy-B’s ancestor is the Biting Machine, a simple mobile machine with teeth created in collaboration with Japanese artist Kanta Horio in 2008.
-Since then a more advanced prototype called Toothless was built, fitted with an on-board Linux computer and a Kinect sensor.
+Coy-B‘s ancestor is the Biting Machine, a simple mobile machine with teeth created in collaboration with Japanese artist Kanta Horio in 2009.

 2007: original idea